PRINTED COPY

 Final version of manuscript is sent to corresponding author for galley proof reading before publication to avoid any mistakes.
 Corrections should be conveyed clearly and informed to editor by e-mail.

-The fee for Publication of a manuscript to Health Science is payable when the manuscript is accepted by the editorial team and ready for publication.
+The fee for Publication of a manuscript to The health sciences AUS is payable when the manuscript is accepted by the editorial team and ready for publication.

 Manuscript Publication Fee: $200 USD/-